leslylopez43/Assigment2.backup/README.md

 The validation process helped identify and rectify any issues, such as missing or improperly nested tags, invalid attributes, or other HTML-related problems.
 This meticulous approach ensures that our code follows established standards, enhancing the reliability, compatibility, and maintainability of our web application.
 ### index page
 ![](img/w3_html_index%20validator.webp)
-I am proud to share that our code has successfully passed the W3C HTML validator with no errors or warnings, indicating that it meets the required standards for quality HTML markup.
+I am proud to share that my code has successfully passed the W3C HTML validator with no errors or warnings, indicating that it meets the required standards for quality HTML markup.
 ### home page
 ![](img/w3_validator_home.webp)